The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 As a vet, I regularly recommend puzzle feeders to pet parents.
 They are great to improve mental stimulation, slow down eating, and encourage weight loss.
 But which puzzle feeders are best for dogs?
 Well, that depends on the dog!

-In this article, I’ll link out to some of the best dog puzzle feeders (in my opinion) including recommendations of puzzle feeders for puppies, adults, senior dogs, and power chewers!
+In this article, I’ll link out to some of the best dog puzzle feeders (in my opinion) including recommendations of puzzle feeders for dogs on dry food, wet food, brachycephalic dogs and more!
 If you’re interested in how I chose these pieces, head straight for the buyer’s guide at the end so you can see what to look for in a puzzle feeder for dogs.

 P.S You’ll notice I’ve linked out to several places – that’s because it’s more important that your dog gets the right toy than I receive a commission.
 That said, if you do decide to buy one of these toys, some of these links may earn me a small commission, at no cost to you.
 Please use them as a way of saying thank you!
 Read more about why we suggest products here.